trevordbunch/cis411_lab3_uiux/labreports/LAB_al1412.md

 **Name:** Adam Lenker
 **GitHub Handle:** al1412
 **Repository:** https://github.com/al1412/cis411_lab3_uiux
-**Collaborators:**
+**Collaborators:** Jamie Padovano (JPadovano1483), Andrew Coldsmith (andrewcoldsmith), Ricky Pokrivka (richard pokrivka)
 ___

 # Step 1: Confirm Lab Setup
 - [X] I have forked the repository and created my lab report
-- [ ] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.
+- [X] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

 # Step 2: Evaluate Online Job Search Sites